 A peril may be defined as the cause of a loss.
 Examples of perils, which can cause loss of life values, are economic aberrations, bodily injuries, physical and mental illnesses, premature death, and superannuation.
 Causes of loss (bodily injuries, sickness, premature death, old age) often are loosely called risks.
-Correctly, risk is the uncertainty about the happening of an event that can create loss, whereas peril is the cause of the loss.
+Correctly, risk is the uncertainty about the happening of an event that can create a loss, whereas peril is the cause of the loss.

 Students of insurance need to understand the concept of a peril because insurance policies nearly always limit the perils from which loss is covered.
 Life insurance usually is written to cover death from any cause except a suicide that occurs within one or two years after the policy is issued.
 Health insurance policies sometimes restrict coverage to losses caused by particular named accidents or illnesses.
 More frequently, they cover losses caused by any accident or illness except those specifically excluded.
 Annuities have no peril restrictions.
 As long as the insured is alive, for whatever reason, his annuity income continues.

 Hazard is a condition that increases the chances of a loss arising from a peril.
 For example, an accident may be the cause of a permanent and total disability.
 The cause of the accident may have been faulty driving attributable to carelessness, poor eyesight, liquor; it may have been a faulty vehicle, with bad brakes, poor lights, defective tires; or it may be bad driving conditions such as icy roads, glaring sun, poorly marked highways.
 These conditions are hazards and must not be confused with perils.
 Illness, for example, is a peril creating a loss of income and medical expense, but it is also a hazard increasing the chance of loss by death.

 For insurance purposes, two types of hazard may be distinguished: physical and moral.